 An “I” that is not removed within the stipulated time becomes an “F” or a “U” based on the grading criteria of the course.
 No grade points are assigned.
 The “F” is calculated in the grade point average.

-A permanent grade given indicating that a credit attempt was not acceptable.
+A permanent grade indicating that a credit attempt was not acceptable.
 An “Unsatisfactory” grade merits no grade points and is not computed in the grade point average.

-Signifies that a student has withdrawn from a course after midnight of the ninth day of the session.
+Signifies that a student has withdrawn from a course after midnight of the ninth day of the class session.
 A “Withdrawal” is not allowed after the twenty-first (21st) day of the session.
 This is a permanent mark with no grade points assigned.

 IP In Progress

 A designation representing a project course that allows up to six months or more for completion.
 No grade points are assigned for the “IP” grade.